Printer Friendly PDF

 - Race: African Americans have the highest rate of prostate cancer in the United States and are more likely to die from the disease than any other racial group.

-- Genetic Factors: A gene mutation on BRCA1 or BRCA2 denotes an increased risk of developing prostate cancer.
+- Genetic Factors: A gene mutation on BRCA-1 or BRCA-2 may denote an increased risk, but it is only a small percentage of cases.

-- Diet: Men who consume high amounts of red meat or dairy products have a higher risk of prostate cancer.
+- Diet: Men who consume high amounts of red meat or dairy products and few fruits and vegetables have a higher risk of prostate cancer.

 - Difficulty controlling urination